 You can include a request body when executing a command-line program.
 It is always included as the standard input (stdin) to the program.

-You must provide the length of this input (as CONTENT_LENGTH environment variable), the type of input (as CONTENT_TYPE), as well as REQUEST_METHOD (such as POST, PUT, PATCH, GET or DELETE).
+You must provide the length of this input (as CONTENT_LENGTH environment variable), the type of input (as CONTENT_TYPE), as well as REQUEST_METHOD (such as POST, PUT, PATCH, GET, DELETE or any other).

 Here is an example of using a request body to make a POST request on the command line - the application name is "json" and request name is "process".
 File "prices.json" is sent as request body: